-Place rice milk, oil, honey and chia seeds in a saucepan on medium heat and bring to a simmer.
+Place almond milk, oil, honey and chia seeds in a saucepan on medium heat and bring to a simmer.
 Once simmering turn off and set aside.
 (This will help the chia seeds become more gel like).

 In a large mixing bowl combine the sunflower seed meal, coconut, oats, baking powder and salt.
 Add the grated beetroot and sweet potato and mix till well combined.

 Make a well in the center and pour in the wet ingredients.
 Mix till just incorporated and then let the mixture sit for 5 minutes, as it will soak up some of the liquid.
 The mixture should still be quite wet, but not oozing out liquid.
 If you are worried it is too wet then simply add some more oats.

 Grease a standard sized muffin tin and sprinkle some extra seed meal or some linseed meal on the base of the muffin tin holes to stop them from sticking.
 Spoon mixture into the muffin tin holes.
 Bake for around 40 – 45 minutes, or until they feel firm to touch with a bit of bounce.

 While the muffins are baking make the raw sesame cream by placing all the ingredients in a high speed blender and blending to a smooth cream.
 If you do not have a high speed blender you could use tahini instead of sesame seeds.
 Scoop out and store in an air tight container.